-We stopped in and grabbed e-bike rentals.
+First stop in and grab your e-bike rentals.

 Make sure your bear spray is not in a pack on your back, but readily available if needed.

-Riding along McDonald Creek on Going-to-the-Sun Road.
+Riding along McDonald Creek on the lower portion of the Going-to-the-Sun Road.

 Riding through the west side tunnel.